SomeBody16/laravel-file-notifier/README.md

 ### Emails from database

-If you want, for example, call `file-notifier:email` but want to read emails from database, classes works exactly as above, so for emails you could do this:
+If you want, for example, call `file-notifier:email` but read addresses from database, api works exactly as above, so for emails you could do this:

 ```php